aabouzaid/aabouzaid/README.md

 Hello, my name is [Ahmed AbouZaid](https://tech.aabouzaid.com/), I'm a passionate Tech Lead DevOps Engineer. 👋

-With 10+ years of hands-on experience in DevOps and an M.Sc. in Data Engineering from Edinburgh Napier University,</br>
+With 16+ years of open-source contribution, 12+ years of professional hands-on experience in DevOps,</br>
+and an M.Sc. in Data Engineering from Edinburgh Napier University (UK),</br>
 I enjoy facilitating the growth of both businesses and individuals.

 I specialize in Cloud-Native and Kubernetes.
 I'm also a Free/Open source geek and book author.</br>